Storia-AI/sage/README.md

 `sage` performs two steps:

-1. Indexes your codebase (requiring an embdder and a vector store)
+1. Indexes your codebase (requiring an embedder and a vector store)
 2. Enables chatting via LLM + RAG (requiring access to an LLM)

 <details open>